-- A lesson plan (48 hours in advance) to both your supervisor and CE. - A reflection (after teaching), which takes place of your Reflective Journal for that week - Notes: Upload both to Taskstream in the Teacher Candidate Evaluation portfolio.
+- A lesson plan (48 hours in advance) to both your supervisor and CE. - A reflection (after teaching), which takes place of your Reflection Journal for that week - Notes: Upload both to Canvas.

 What does the lesson plan for formal observations need to look like?